Cycling the Danube River Path — Planning Guide

 Passau to Vienna — The Classic Section

-This is the one everyone talks about, and for good reason.
-The roughly 320-kilometre stretch from Passau on the German-Austrian border down to Vienna is the most developed, most signposted, and most cycled section of the entire EuroVelo 6 route through this region.
-Around 600,000 cyclists complete some or all of it each year, which tells you something about the infrastructure — but also about the crowds.
+This is the one everyone talks about.
+The roughly 320-kilometre stretch from Passau — right on the German-Austrian border — down to Vienna is the most developed, most signposted, most cycled section of EuroVelo 6 through this region.
+Around 600,000 cyclists complete some or all of it each year.
+The infrastructure shows.
+So do the crowds.

-The trail hugs the river through the Wachau Valley, a UNESCO World Heritage section that genuinely looks like someone dropped a film set into the Austrian countryside.
-Vineyard terraces, ruined castles on every second cliff, apricot trees in bloom if you’re there in April.
-The Wachau section alone — roughly between Melk and Krems — is worth the entire trip.
+The trail hugs the river through the Wachau Valley, a UNESCO World Heritage stretch that genuinely looks like someone dropped a film set into the Austrian countryside — vineyard terraces, ruined castles on every second cliff, apricot trees in bloom if you’re there in April.
+The Wachau section alone, roughly between Melk and Krems, is worth the entire trip.
+That’s what makes this stretch endearing to us independent cyclists who keep coming back despite the tour groups.

 Timing — Before June Is Non-Negotiable

 Go before June.
 I mean that seriously.
-I rode a section in late July and spent two days navigating around tour groups that had essentially parked themselves across the entire trail width for photo stops.
-May is ideal — the apricots are in blossom around the Wachau, temperatures sit between 15–22°C most days, and accommodation prices haven’t hit their summer peak.
-April works too but you’ll catch more rain, and the riverside paths occasionally flood after snowmelt.
-September is a decent shoulder season alternative, but the days shorten fast and evening availability at smaller guesthouses drops off.
+I rode a section in late July and spent two days navigating around tour groups that had essentially parked themselves across the entire trail width for photo stops — panniers spread everywhere, guides gesturing at castles.
+May is ideal.
+The apricots are in blossom around the Wachau, temperatures sit between 15–22°C most days, and accommodation prices haven’t hit their summer peak.
+April works too but you’ll catch more rain, and riverside paths occasionally flood after snowmelt.
+September is a decent shoulder season alternative, though the days shorten fast and evening availability at smaller guesthouses drops off quickly.

-The official Donauradweg (Danube Cycle Path) is marked with blue-and-white signs throughout Austria and is genuinely hard to get lost on.
-That said, there are two riverside options in several stretches — one on each bank — and the quality varies.
+The official Donauradweg is marked with blue-and-white signs throughout Austria and is genuinely hard to get lost on.
+That said — there are two riverside options in several stretches, one on each bank, and the quality varies.
 The south bank between Linz and Grein is quieter and better surfaced than the north in that section.
-Worth knowing before you commit.
+Worth knowing before you commit to a side.

 Where to Sleep Between Passau and Vienna

 The classic overnight stops are Engelhartszell, Linz, Grein, Melk, Krems, and then Vienna.
-That breaks down into roughly 50–70km days depending on your fitness, which is comfortable touring pace.
-Camping along this stretch is excellent — there are designated cycle-tourist campgrounds almost every 30km, most charging between €8–14 per person per night for a pitch and shower access.
-Gasthof-style rooms run €45–75 for a double, often including breakfast, which in Austria means a proper spread rather than a sad bread roll.
+That breaks into roughly 50–70km days depending on your fitness — comfortable touring pace.
+Camping along this stretch is excellent.
+Designated cycle-tourist campgrounds appear almost every 30km, most charging between €8–14 per person per night for a pitch and shower access.
+Gasthof-style rooms run €45–75 for a double, often including breakfast — a proper spread in Austria, not a sad bread roll.

-Probably should have opened with this section, honestly — the Passau to Vienna stretch is where most people should start planning because it sets expectations for everything downstream.
-The infrastructure quality drops noticeably once you cross into Hungary, and if you begin with that stretch you’ll either be pleasantly surprised or deeply frustrated depending on your temperament.
+Probably should have opened with this section, honestly.
+The Passau to Vienna stretch is where most people should start planning because it sets expectations for everything downstream.
+Infrastructure quality drops noticeably once you cross into Hungary, and if you begin with that stretch you’ll either be pleasantly surprised or deeply frustrated depending on your temperament.

 Vienna to Budapest — Less Crowded

 The 285 kilometres between Vienna and Budapest is a different animal entirely.
-Fewer cyclists, longer distances between services, and signposting that can be charitably described as “optimistic” in the Hungarian sections.
-I loved it more than the Austrian stretch, which I wasn’t expecting.
+Fewer cyclists, longer distances between services, signposting that can be charitably described as “optimistic” in the Hungarian sections.
+I loved it more than the Austrian stretch — which I genuinely wasn’t expecting.

-The Austrian side — from Vienna down to Bratislava — is around 80km and still well-marked, passing through the flat floodplain of the Nationalpark Donau-Auen.
-It’s not dramatic scenery but it’s peaceful in a way the Wachau isn’t, especially in early morning before the day-trippers appear.
+The Austrian side — Vienna down to Bratislava, around 80km — is still well-marked, passing through the flat floodplain of the Nationalpark Donau-Auen.
+Not dramatic scenery, but peaceful in a way the Wachau isn’t, especially in early morning before the day-trippers appear.
 Bratislava itself is deeply underrated as a lunch stop.
-The old town is compact and walkable, the food is cheap by Western European standards, and you can leave your bike locked outside a café without the low-level anxiety you’d feel in Vienna or Budapest.
+The old town is compact, the food is cheap by Western European standards, and you can leave your bike locked outside a café without the low-level anxiety you’d feel in Vienna or Budapest.

 Hungarian Signposting — What to Expect

 Once you cross into Hungary, the EV6 markers become sporadic.
-Not nonexistent — there are sections, particularly around Esztergom and the Danube Bend, where the route is clearly marked and beautifully maintained.
+Not nonexistent — around Esztergom and the Danube Bend, the route is clearly marked and beautifully maintained.
 But there are also stretches where the last sign you saw was 15km ago and Google Maps is routing you down a gravel farm track that may or may not connect to anything useful.
+Don’t make my mistake.

-Humbled by a wrong turn that added 22km to my day outside Komárom, I started navigating using Komoot with the downloaded Hungary maps loaded offline, cross-referenced against the Danube Cycle Route GPX files available free from the EuroVelo website.
+Frustrated by a wrong turn that added 22km to my day outside Komárom, I started navigating with Komoot — Hungary maps downloaded offline — cross-referenced against the Danube Cycle Route GPX files available free from the EuroVelo website.
 That combination is now the only setup I’d recommend.
 Relying on a single app in Hungary is a gamble.
 Download the GPX, load it into Komoot or OsmAnd, and treat road signs as a pleasant bonus rather than a navigation system.

 Wild Camping in Hungary

-Hungary is one of the more permissive countries in Europe for wild camping, and the riverside between Komárom and Budapest has several stretches of public foreshore where independent campers set up without any issue.
-I wild camped three nights on my Budapest trip and the only human interaction I had was a fisherman who wanted to know if I’d seen any carp.
-Official campsites in Hungary charge roughly 2,500–4,500 HUF per person (around €6–12), which is already cheap, but free riverside pitches with access to clean river water for washing kit is hard to argue with.
+Hungary is one of the more permissive countries in Europe for wild camping.
+The riverside between Komárom and Budapest has several stretches of public foreshore where independent campers set up without any issue — I wild camped three nights on my Budapest trip, and the only human interaction I had was a fisherman who wanted to know if I’d seen any carp.
+Official campsites in Hungary charge roughly 2,500–4,500 HUF per person (around €6–12), which is already cheap.
+Free riverside pitches with access to clean river water for washing kit is hard to argue with.

-The Danube Bend section — the dramatic horseshoe curve the river makes near Visegrád — is the scenic highlight of this entire stretch.
+The Danube Bend section — the dramatic horseshoe curve near Visegrád — is the scenic highlight of this entire stretch.
 The views from Visegrád Castle looking down over the bend are worth the 20-minute hike up from where you’ve locked your bike.
 Do it at sunset if your timing allows.
+Seriously.

 Budget vs Guided Tour Costs — Actual Numbers

-A guided cycling tour from Passau to Budapest — the kind with luggage transfer, pre-booked hotels, and a support van — runs between €1,400–2,200 per person for eight to ten days, excluding flights.
-That’s a legitimate product and I’m not dismissing it.
-The luggage transfer alone changes the physical experience, and having someone else sort the accommodation removes a genuine planning burden.
+A guided cycling tour from Passau to Budapest — luggage transfer, pre-booked hotels, support van — runs between €1,400–2,200 per person for eight to ten days, excluding flights.
+That’s a legitimate product.
+The luggage transfer alone changes the physical experience, and having someone else handle accommodation removes a genuine planning burden.

 But here’s what the same trip costs going independently: